ajxa/r-project-template/README.md

-# Project Title
+# Template R Project Repo
 ## Project Description

-A brief description of your project and its purpose.
+This repo contain a template R project setup with optional package and environment management using the `renv` R package.

 ## Directory Structure
 ```